 1.5 Grammar

-Natural languages are built in a multi-level way: they are based on an alphabet, i.e., a finite number of characters, which are then formed to single words.
-Words can be formed into sentences using a grammar.
+Natural languages are built in a multi-level way: they are based on an alphabet, i.e., a finite number of characters, which are then formed into single words; words can be formed into sentences using a grammar.
 Therefore, a grammar is used to formally describe a language.

 Formally, a language can be described as follows:

-An Alphabet Σ is a finite number of symbols σ.
+An alphabet Σ is a finite number of symbols σ.
 A sequence w∈Σ* of symbols from the alphabet is called a word.
 A set of L⊆Σ*of words are called a language.
-The grammar of a language L is a set of rules, which can be used to generate the words of the language L.
+The grammar of a language L is a set of rules that can be used to generate the words of the language L.

-Formal languages can be categorizes based on the way of how a language is composed based on a grammar.
+Formal languages can be categorized based on the way a language is composed using a grammar.
 However, natural languages normally come with a lot of exceptions and are therefore too complex to be completely described by a formal grammar.
-There is normally no hard boundary between sentences which are allowed or not allowed and there is no definitive tree structure for the sentences.
-Nevertheless, hierarchical structures are very important in natural language in order to reduce ambiguity and to increase understanding of words and sentences.
+There is normally no hard boundary between sentences that are allowed or not allowed, and there is no definitive tree structure for the sentences.
+Nevertheless, hierarchical structures are very important in natural language to reduce ambiguity and to increase understanding of words and sentences.